 Connie: And what makes you so special?

 Lovecraft: What makes me special is I'm my own man.
 When I started out I said there were things I'd do and things I wouldn't do.
 A lot of guys start out like that, and a lot of them sell out along the way.
 But the more who fall, the easier it gets.
 "See, look, everybody compromises, everybody cheats, everybody uses magic."
-So they empty their ideals out of their pockets and get down to the job of sticking it to their neighbors before they stick it to them, because that's that way it's done.
+So they empty their ideals out of their pockets and get down to the job of sticking it to their neighbors before they stick it to them, because that's the way it's done.
 To all of which I say nuts.
 My collar may be a little frayed, and maybe I need a shoeshine.
 But nobody's got a mortgage on my soul.
 I own it.
 Free and clear.

-- Searching The Stalls: As Mickey is trying to escape Tugwell in the train station, he goes into the bathroom and tries to hide in the last stall.
+- Searching the Stalls: As Mickey is trying to escape Tugwell in the train station, he goes into the bathroom and tries to hide in the last stall.
 Tugwell uses a magic spell that lights a fiery trail to him and blows him out of the stall.

 - Smug Snake: Bordon and Hackshaw, since their plan horribly fails at the end.

 - Virgin Power: Olivia uses her "power" to hunt Unicorns.
+Also, the Old Ones can only be summoned by using a virgin as part of the ritual.

 - You Have Failed Me: Bordon to Tugwell.